 The force guard reduces the opening and closing force of the garage door to minimal levels.
 The door also has less impact on the railing with reduced pressure.
 It is a great safety feature if you prefer safety to speed.
 This feature helps to minimize the rail’s wear and tear, and the door edges hence increasing its durability.

 If you’re out for a vacation, this feature allows you to disable all the system sensors.
 It will ensure that nobody can hack into your home via stolen codes or remotes since all sensors do not work.
 This gives you the peace of mind you need when holidaying.

-This feature allows you to monitor things in your garage even when you away.
+This feature allows you to monitor things in your garage even when you are away.
 In case there is a security breach, you can receive notifications in your mobile app.
 Also, you can be able to lock the garage door remotely.

 FAQ – Frequently Ask Questions

 Your garage door’s characteristics should determine your choice of the opener: the materials used to make the door, the weight, and the size of the door.
 If you have a heavy wooden garage door, you’ll need higher horsepower to operate the door, preferably ¾ HP.
-This will ensure that you don’t strain your opener motor, which reduces their lifespan.
-Lighter doors can rely on lower horsepower without troubles.
+This will ensure that you don’t strain your opener motor, which reduces its lifespan.
+Lighter doors can rely on lower horsepower without trouble.

 The size is also another determinant.
-Single and double car doors cannot run on the same sized motors as well.
+Single and double car doors cannot run on the same-sized motors as well.
 The bigger the door, the higher the horsepower you’ll need.

 1/2HP is enough to operate a 2-car garage door opener.
 Unless the door is made of extra heavy materials, this horsepower is enough for these sizes of doors.